gjb2048/moodle-theme_essential/README.txt

 - FIX: huge code rewrite for menu items.
 - FIX: optimized more icons to be loaded from font.
 - NEW: New loading gif, reducing size by 500%.
-- NEW: Issue #194: Option to centre slide show text.
 - NEW: Issue #198: Collapsed Topics and other course formats (like core weeks) need print single page the same.
        Course formats catered for: Topics, Weeks, Collapsed Topics, Columns, Grid and Noticeboard.
 If you require others, please let us know.